WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Scourge.md

 >
 > ***Leaking Pustules.*** A creature that touches the plague eruptor or hits it with a melee attack while within 5 feet of it takes 10 (3d6) poison damage.
 >
-> ***Deadly Plague.*** Poison damage that the plaguebear deals ignores resistance and immunity to poison damage.
+> ***Deadly Plague.*** Poison damage that the plague eruptor deals ignores resistance and immunity to poison damage.
 It can inflict the poisoned condition even on creatures normally immune to it.
 When it deals a critical hit, the target is infected with the plague of undeath.
 >
 > ***Plague Eruption.*** When the plague eruptor dies, it explodes, and each creature within 15 feet of it must make a DC 16 Constitution saving throw, taking 35 (10d6) poison damage and become infected with the plague of undeath on a failed save.
 A successful save results in half damage and no other effect.
 A humanoid creature killed by this damage rises as a zombie after 1 minute.
 >